pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

      Called just before your map layer gets deleted.
 Because SDK-created map layers have the same lifetime as the X-Plane map that contains them, if the map gets unloaded from memory, your layer will too.

+     This fires *exactly once*, just before deletion, and none of the layer's other callbacks are used afterwards --- so it is the right place to release whatever the layer was holding.

      >>> def deleteLayer(layerID, refCon):
      ...    xp.log("Layer being deleted")